DavidHoan/topbar_pageswitch_BKSegmented-OR/README.md

 Works On
 =======================
-Works on iOS 5.0+ best suited for ios 7.0.
+Works on iOS 5.0+ Designed for ios 7.0.

 Installation